-With the push of button, Governor Rick Snyder set the crisis in motion.
 It was a moment that defied the most basic common sense.
-After all, the river has been a dumping ground for over 100 years, full of detritus that kills the animals that drink from its banks.
+After all, the river has been a dumping ground for over 100 years, full of detritus that kills the fauna that drinks from it.
 Illness swept the city, as did rashes and bald patches following baths and showers.
 Soon, citizens resorted to bottled water for sustenance and baby wipes for hygiene.
 The problem was caused by the water’s corrosive properties, which tore layers from Flint’s lead pipes and poisoned thousands of people with neurotoxins.

-The river is no longer used, yet the debacle continues.
-Lead remains high in many Flint residents’ water, an outbreak of Legionnaires’ disease has been linked to the crisis, and just one government official has been convicted.
-Most disturbingly, the effects of lead poisoning on a whole generation of young Flint citizens are yet to be understood.
+The river is no longer used, yet the debacle continues – lead remains high in many Flint residents’ water, an outbreak of Legionnaires’ disease has been linked to the crisis, and just one government official has been convicted.
+Most disturbingly, the effect of lead poisoning on a whole generation of Flint’s children is yet to be understood.
 This catastrophe is symptomatic of the city’s deep-rooted woes.
 Like nearby Detroit, Flint was once a very wealthy city, buoyed by the strength of General Motors.
 This changed drastically when GM closed plants in the 1980s, sending Flint into a protracted depression.

-There is some dramatic licence, namely the ominous strings that compliment scenes of the grey, dilapidated city, yet Baxter’s film is more interested in the people and politicians of Flint than spinning a cinematic yarn.
-He spends most of his time behind the camera, too, appearing only for several interviews and recruiting Alec Baldwin as narrator.
-Baxter’s camera follows locals’ efforts to lobby the government, spread awareness, and help the community.
-He was very much a part of their effort, setting up camp in a nearby hotel and documenting the crisis as it unfolded, often in an increasingly public sphere.
+There is some dramatic licence, namely the ominous strings that compliment scenes of the grey, dilapidated city, yet Baxter’s film is more interested in the people of Flint rather than any kind of a cinematic yarn.
+Also, he appears only for several interviews and recruits Alec Baldwin as narrator.
+Baxter’s main role is that of camera operator, and he does so with a hands-on intimacy, following locals’ efforts to lobby the government, spread awareness, and help the community.
+Indeed, Baxter was very much a part of their effort, setting up camp in a nearby hotel so that he could document the unfolding political narrative.

 Flint: Who Can You Trust is available to watch on BBC iPlayer from Wednesday, December 2nd.